NIRSpec IFU and Fixed Slit Observations of Near-Earth Asteroids

 - NIRCam is primarily used for imaging in the near-infrared wavelength regime, but there are slitless spectroscopy options.
 However, these would be unusable for the reasons that NIRISS cannot be used.

 That leaves NIRSpec as the best option for this program.
 NIRSpec actually provides three options for near-infrared spectroscopy: multi-object spectroscopy (MOS), fixed slit spectroscopy, and integral field unit (IFU) spectroscopy.
-MOS spectroscopy makes use the micro-shutter assembly (MSA) to mimic a mask that would be used on a ground-based telescope.
+MOS spectroscopy makes use of the micro-shutter assembly (MSA) to mimic a machined mask that would be used on a ground-based telescope.
 The MSA contains thousands of very small shutters (0.20" x 0.46") and the user must select which to open for a particular field.
-For moving targets, conventional MOS observations (e.g. made using the MSA planning tool) are not possible.
+For moving targets, conventional MOS observations (e.g., made using the MSA planning tool) are not possible.
 However, MOS mode can be used with the MSA configured to a long-slit, primarily to observe extended targets such as comets, Mars, and the giant planets.
-Fixed slit, MOS, or IFU spectroscopy could be used to observe these objects.
-The fixed slits provide higher SNR than the IFU or MOS, but extended targets are best observed with the IFU.
+Hence, fixed slit, MOS, or IFU spectroscopy are all viable modes for observing these objects.
+The fixed slits provide a higher SNR than the IFU or MOS, but extended targets are best observed with the IFU.
 Our NEAs are point sources, so the MOS long-slit is unnecessary, and higher SNR can be achieved with the fixed slits, but there is an additional consideration that must be taken into account.

 Are there any special considerations for my chosen instrument mode for moving targets?